To learn about a facility, click on a city:

 Philadelphia Mint Facility

-The first U.S. Mint (and first federal building under the Constitution!) this facility makes circulating and commemorative coins, uncirculated coin sets, medals, and coin and medal dies.
+The first U.S. Mint (its original building was the first federal building under the Constitution!), this facility makes circulating and commemorative coins, uncirculated coin sets, medals, and coin and medal dies.
+The Philadelphia Mint also offers public tours.

 San Francisco Mint Facility